 This 12-month full-time programme comprises four core modules (total 60 credits), up to four optional modules (total 60 credits) and a research-based dissertation/thesis (total 60 credits) which you’ll complete over the summer.
 You may find more information about student projects, events and activities in the MA’s website here.

-Please note, this programme is designed for those wishing to undertake postgraduate study in Architecture, but who do not require British Architectural accreditation status.
+Please note, this programme is designed for those wishing to undertake postgraduate studies in Architecture, but will not provide British Architectural accreditation status.
 This programme does not carry RIBA/ARB accreditation.
-Please see information on the BA and MArch degrees for our RIBA/ARB accredited programmes.

 Why School of Architecture?